ukhsa-collaboration/PneumoCaT/README.md

 Example:

-If the PneumoCaT directory was cloned to your environment follow this commands to run example PHESPV0253 :
+If the PneumoCaT directory was cloned to your environment follow these commands to run example PHESPV0253 :

 ```
 cd PneumoCaT